 - You can use this recipe to make carrot cake cupcakes instead.
 Simply pour the cake batter into greased or lined cupcake pan and bake for approximately 30 minutes.

-- Mixing in the raisins and walnuts with the flour first coats them with flour which keeps them from sinking to the bottom of the cake.
+- Mixing in the raisins, walnuts, and coconut with the dry ingredients first coats them with flour which keeps them from sinking to the bottom of the cake.

-- I like to use a measuring cup to divide the batter between the two pans so that it's equally divided.
+- I like to use a measuring cup to divide the batter between the two pans so that it's equally divided, however, you can eyeball it too.

 - An easy way to fit the parchment paper in the round pans is to trace the bottom of the pans onto the parchment paper.
 Next, fold the parchment paper in half and cut around the drawn lines to make a half-circle.
 Now you have a perfectly sized piece of parchment paper to go on the bottom of the round pans.